flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FlytOSLogs.rst

 * The startup log contains a lot of important startup related events including any errors in updates or installation.

-* Viewing startup logs in browser helps debug any startup realated issues in real time.
+* Viewing startup logs in browser helps debug any startup related issues in real time.

 * You may view the current log as it is being generated as well as logs from previous instances of FlytOS.